SCHOOL OF STRINGS: Orchestra Agreement

 Individuals may request changes to the initial agreement (in writing or by email) up to fourteen days from the issue date.
 After the two-week grace period, students that have submitted a request to change their agreement will be issued with a revised version and a tacit acceptance of the agreement will be presumed.

 Valid requests for change will only be considered if supported by a properly completed Absence Request Form, which must be discussed with and approved by your tutor and Head of School.

-Please put any valid request for a change to your Orchestral Agreement in writing to Amy Gordon and hand it into the Orchestra Office or email to: email@example.com
+Please put any valid request for a change to your Orchestral Agreement in writing to Charlotte Ferry and hand it into the Orchestra Office or email to: email@example.com

 Withdrawal from RNCM Ensembles after this date is possible only in an emergency or in exceptional circumstances.